qisii/final-proj/README.md

 6. In pgAdmin, create a database with appropriate settings.

-7. Back in the project, update the database name and password in your settings.
+7. Back in the project, update the database name and password in your settings.py

 8. Run migrations: